bertiqwerty/exmex/Readme.md

 let result = expr.eval(&[0, 1])?;
 assert_eq!(result, u32::MAX - 1);
 ```
+More involved examples of data types are
+* operators as operands as used for [day 19 of Advent of Code 2020](https://www.ninety.de/log/index.php/en/2021/11/11/parsing-operators-in-rust/) and
+* the type value type that can be activated with the feature `value`, see below.

 Expressions of type `FlatEx` have a lifetime parameter since they avoid string copies.
 There is also the type `OwnedFlatEx` that does not need a lifetime parameter, see the [docs](https://docs.rs/exmex/#owned-expression).
 ## Partial Differentiation